mhq-dev/mhq-front/README.md

 # MHQ APP
-Software Engineering Spring 2021 Project, IUST
+Software Engineering Spring 2021 Project

 ## Description
 This App is a Collaboration Platform for API Development & Automation.